Freezerz/openhab-addons/bundles/org.openhab.binding.pelletburnermonitor/README.md

 ```

-## Any custom content here!

-### General information
+## General information

 The functionality of this binding has been created mainly by reverseengineering using Wireshark to figure out parts of the protocol.

+Also https://github.com/motoz/nbetest has been used initially to figure out how to connect.

 Only reading of data and not writing of data is implemented, as that would require getting hold of the documentation as I don't want to risk bricking or damaging my burner.

-### Adding new products/models
+## Adding new products/models

 If it's a completely different model, it should be necessary to create a new Thing.

 If it's a different software model of an already implemented model, it should be enough to create a new set of subclasses for Protocol, Request, RequestType and Response.

-### Troubleshooting
+## Troubleshooting

 Sometimes the burner becomes unreachable.